PDX-CS445-ML-Project/NYT-Comments/README.md

-# TweetGrouper
+# New York Times Comments
-A Python application to group tweets based on their topic
+A Python application to group NYT comments by categories using GMM on top of word2vec